 For cooler climates (i.e. far northern or far southern hemisphere), it is ideal to allow the infrared heat in during the winter, but block as much as possible the rest of the year to reduce cooling loads.
 For warmer climates, where most buildings are located, cooling costs usually dominate, so reducing solar heat gain usually dominates decision making.
 But, maximizing natural light (without glare) is almost always desired.

-So, how do we better manage or reduce solar heat gain?
+So, how do we better manage or reduce solar heat gain and glare?

-- If your goal is to block out the visible light, then any dark tint will do.
+- If your goal is to block out the window, then any dark tint will do.

 - If your goal is to block out the light and the heat, then a broad spectrum dark tint will help.
 But even that is limited.
 Dark curtains, shades or even plywood will actually work better.